Deep Generative Quantile Bayes: Introduction

 \item We provide frequentist theory for our multivariate quantile learning approach as well as the initial approach of \cite{polson2023generative}.
-Existing theoretical results on unidimensional quantile learning cannot be directly extended to the multidimensional case; our work addresses this gap. {Specifically, we demonstrate that as $N\rightarrow\infty$ (1) the estimated vector quantile function achieves uniform consistency, (2) the recovered posterior converges uniformly to the true posterior in terms of 2-Wasserstein distance, and (3) the Bayesian credible sets converge to oracle sets.} These theoretical results can be easily extended to all methods that learn the convex potential function using a feed-forward neural network. \end{enumerate}
+Existing theoretical results on unidimensional quantile learning cannot be directly extended to the multidimensional case; our work addresses this gap. {Specifically, we demonstrate that as $N\rightarrow\infty$ (1) the estimated vector quantile function achieves uniform consistency, (2) the recovered posterior converges uniformly to the true posterior in terms of 2-Wasserstein distance, and (3) the Bayesian credible sets converge to oracle sets.} { These generic theoretical results apply to all quantile learning methods that learn the convex potential function based on the summary statistics using a feed-forward neural network. } \end{enumerate}

 The rest of the paper is outlined as follows.
 In Section \ref{sec:multi_q}, we review the recent advances in multi-dimensional quantile learning.
 Section \ref{sec:method} introduces our generative quantile method.
 The theoretical study in Section \ref{sec:thm} demonstrates the consistency of estimated the vector quantile and the posterior recovered from it.
 We investigate the empirical performance of the proposed method in Section \ref{sec:nu}.
 Finally, we conclude the paper in Section \ref{sec:concluding}.